Sleep Apnea An Overview

 Do you find that you’re exhausted by the afternoon even after a full night’s sleep?
 Do you often wake up with a headache?
 Do you ever have a difficult time concentrating at work?

-Did you know that these symptoms can indicate that you might be suffering from sleep apnea?
+These symptoms can indicate that you might be suffering from Obstructive Sleep Apnea (OSA).

-Sleep apnea is a sleep disorder that causes you to stop breathing during the night, usually due to an obstructed airway.
+Obstructive Sleep Apnea is a sleep disorder that causes you to stop breathing during the night, usually due to an obstructed airway.
 The lack of oxygen signals your brain to wake you up.
 This can happen multiple times throughout the night without you even realizing it.

-Loud snoring that keeps your partner awake is often a characteristic of sleep apnea, and may be your first indicator or noticeable symptom.
+Loud snoring that keeps your partner awake is often a characteristic of sleep apnea.
+It is usually the first indicator or noticeable symptom of this breathing disorder.
 Other signs of sleep apnea may include:

 - Chronic fatigue